ashi-agrawal/NYTSearch/README.md

 The following **additional** features are implemented:

 * [x] Implemented welcome screen that allows user to either search articles or browse articles (which is the list of articles also displayed in the search flow (before searching)).
+* [x] Changed the icon of the app to the New York Times icon

 ## Video Walkthrough